sscpac/statick-action/README.md

 ## `config`

-The statick config file to use.
+The Statick config file to use.
 Default: `config.yaml`.

 ## `log_level`